-In FY2023, the impact of extreme weather led to continued high temperatures through Energy consumption November, and with significant air conditioning use in our facilities, we saw months with energy use that exceeded that of normal years.
-However, with the introduction of renewable energy and the impact of energy-saving efforts, we reduced Scope 1 and Scope 2 CO2 emissions by 629 t-CO2 from the previous fiscal year, achieving progress of 36% toward the ELECOM Group's target of a 50% reduction by FY2030 (vs. FY2020).
-Meanwhile, on per-base basis, some business sites have seen an increment in electricity consumption with the additional floor space due to relocations and equipment.
-As such, we will continue to evaluate the optimal methods to reduce CO2 emissions and carry out our initiatives.
+In FY2023, the impact of extreme weather led to continued high temperatures through November, and with significant air conditioning use in our facilities, we saw months with energy use that exceeded that of normal years.
+However, with the introduction of renewable energy and the impact of energy-saving efforts, we reduced Scope 1 and Scope 2 $CO_2$ emissions by 629 t- $CO_2$ from the previous fiscal year, achieving progress of 36% toward the ELECOM Group's target of a 50% reduction by FY2030 (vs. FY2020).
+Meanwhile, on per-base basis, some business sites have seen an increment in electricity consumption with the additional floor space due to relocations and increase in workforce along with the introduction of new materials and equipment.
+As such, we will continue to evaluate the optimal methods to reduce $CO_2$ emissions and carry out our initiatives.

 Also in FY2023, we calculated Scope 3 emissions for FY2021-FY2023 for ELECOM alone.
-The calculation revealed that Scope 3 accounted for about 99% of the total CO2 emissions of the value chain, and about 92% of these emissions fell under Category 1 (CO2 emitted in the manufacturing process of purchased products and services).
+The calculation revealed that Scope 3 accounted for about 99% of the total $CO_2$ emissions of the value chain, and about 92% of these emissions fell under Category 1 ( $CO_2$ emitted in the manufacturing process of purchased products and services).
 Looking ahead, the worldwide goal of carbon neutrality will not be achieved without efforts to reduce Scope 3 emissions.
-Considering the environmental impact of ELECOM Group's businesses on the supply chain. we are committed to reducing CO2 emissions collaborating with suppliers and contractors, taking on the challenges in future LCA assessment.
+Considering the environmental impact of ELECOM Group's businesses on the supply chain, we are committed to reducing $CO_2$ emissions collaborating with suppliers and contractors, taking on the challenges in future LCA assessment.